Central Telford Parish

 Ministry in Central Telford Parish is best described as urban/suburban but Telford is a unique place!
 Originally developed as a new town in the 1960s, incorporating many of the original villages, it continues to grow rapidly and the parish is large (c 60K population, and growing).
 We are a single parish with four churches, served by the Team Rector, Team Vicar, a Reader, locally commissioned lay leaders and a good number of willing volunteers.

 Occasional offices provide missional opportunities: there is a large funeral and baptism ministry, and we also have some weddings.
-There seems to be much good will towards the churches, and a desire from councillors, schools, police, charities and ecumenical partners to work together for the common good.
+There seems to be much good will towards the churches, and a desire from community partners to work together for the common good.
 We are starting to work towards becoming eco churches and we belong to the Inclusive Church network.
-There are challenges: church attendance is low, congregations are aging, and finances are a struggle.
-We have developed a mission plan to help us address these issues.
-We have seen a number of new people attending our churches in the last 12 months and our ethnic diversity is increasing.
-We are an active member of Central Telford Ecumenical Partnership and Christians Together in Telford.

 Electoral Roll Usual Sunday Attendance Adults Usual Sunday Attendance Children Thanksgivings Baptisms Marriages Funerals (church) Funerals (crem)